Colorado Court Records

 How Do I Look Up A Criminal Court Case In Colorado?

-Members of the public can assess criminal court cases only at the courthouse with current jurisdiction on the case.
+Members of the public may assess criminal court cases only at the courthouse with current jurisdiction over the case.
 County, Municipal, and District courts are trial courts with jurisdiction over criminal court cases.
-There is no central database on the Colorado Judicial Branch from which inquirers can access records.
+There is no central database on the Colorado Judicial Branch from which inquirers may access records.
 Instead, the judicial site redirects all requests to the local courthouse that filed the case.
 Note that the court record custodian may not disclose ongoing criminal cases to every member of the public.
 One reason is that the legal system’s commitment to a fair hearing takes precedence over public knowledge at any point in time.
 However, case information may be available upon request.
-Also, note that court case information regarding victims or juveniles will not be available for public access.
-Only persons eligible will access this information.
+Also, it is worth noting that court case information regarding victims or juveniles is not publicly accessible.
+Only eligible persons will access this information.
 Eligible persons include the involved parties, their representing attorneys on the case, and all allowed court or state executive staff.
-Anyone else will require a court or executive order to get criminal record information.
+Anyone else may require a court or executive order for criminal record information.

 How To Access Electronic Court Records In Colorado?

-Remotely accessible court records are not available either at the Colorado court system’s central judicial branch or at the individual court premises.
-There are third-party websites that allow interested individuals to search for a real-time register of actions by providing online access through court records in the state.
-To get copies, visit the local courthouse of current jurisdiction on the case to request them.
+Remotely accessible court records are unavailable at the Colorado court system’s central judicial branch or the individual court premises.
+Some third-party websites may also provide online access to court records in the state, allowing interested individuals to search for a real-time register of actions.
+To get copies, inquirers may visit the local courthouse of the current jurisdiction on the case to request them.

 How Do I Remove Public Court Records In Colorado?

-In Colorado, records can become invisible to the public by sealing or expunging them.
+Records may become invisible to the public in Colorado when they are sealed or expunged.
 The implications for sealing or expunction are essentially the same, except that the process is different.
 While sealing renders a record invisible to the public, it remains accessible to law enforcement agencies and court authorities.
-The expunction of a record represents the destruction of the records from the legal system.
+The expunction of a record represents the destruction of the documents from the legal system.
 Juvenile cases and underage driving offenses often qualify for an expunction.
 Lower-grade felonies and misdemeanors also qualify for sealing, provided the court closed the case.
 Closure here means that the sentence is complete, and the convict has fulfilled all the requirements by law.
-It also means that the individual does not have any pending case or is a suspect in an investigation.
+It also means that the individual has no pending case or is a suspect in an investigation.